Top 5 Nursing Values And How To Apply Them

 Compassion encompasses empathy, caring and the promotion of each patient’s dignity.

 Being sensitive to the needs of your patients and your patients' families is one of the most fundamental nursing values.
 Yet Matthew Thomson, a CCRN with more than 10 years of experience in the nursing field, cautions against burnout.

 “Nurses get burned out and suffer from compassion fatigue,” explains Thomson.

 “However, we need to remember that even though we have seen something a thousand times, this is probably their first.
 Treat every patient like they were your family member, and treat their guests like they were your own.”

-Nurses are among the most trusted groups of people, making trustworthiness one of the most essential nursing values and vital to your integrity and ethical behavior.
+Nurses are among the most trusted groups of people; in fact, they have topped the annual Gallup poll as the most trustworthy profession for the last 20 years!
+Trustworthiness is one of the most essential nursing values and vital to your integrity and ethical behavior.

-Patients and fellow medical staff depend on their trust in your confidentiality, faithfulness and responsibility to your patients and their needs.
+Patients and fellow medical staff depend on your integrity, confidentiality, faithfulness and responsibility to your patients and their needs.

 Nursing is one of the most rewarding, fulfilling career paths.
-With it comes a wealth of medical knowledge and skills that allow you to facilitate healing and alleviate suffering through diagnosis and treatment, but humility should also be your companion.
+With it comes a wealth of medical knowledge and skills that allow you to facilitate healing and alleviate suffering through proper assessment, diagnosis and treatment.
+But humility should also be your companion.